samthebest/scenron/README.md

 # Solution

-Best efforts have been made to ensure a correct solution, nevertheless I believe the process is more important here especially when this kind of analysis is done in isolation.
+Best efforts have been made to ensure a correct solution, nevertheless I believe transparency of the process is more important here especially when this kind of analysis is done in isolation without peer review.
-Due to the unusual data formats, time constraints and data preparation required, I don't have vast confidence in the numbers.
+Due to the unusual data formats, time constraints and data preparation required, I don't have 100% confidence in the numbers.
 Peer review would be essential to ensure correctness.
 In fact for an initial spike like this it could make sense to require independent reproduction by another team/team-member as per the scientific method.
 Finally, of course iterations with stakeholders and data producers would also be required to ensure correctness.